ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 #### Event Sequencer

-Event sequencers provide a method of transmitting or playing back sequences of events stored in random access memory with defined timing.
+Event sequencers provide a method of transmitting (or "playing back") sequences of events stored in random access memory with defined timing.
 In the event generator there are two event sequencers.
-8-bit event codes are stored in a RAM table each attached with a 32-bit timestamp (event address) relative to the start of sequence.
-Both sequencers can hold up to 2048 event code -- timestamp pairs.
+8-bit event codes are stored in a RAM table together with a 32-bit time value (event address) relative to the start of sequence.
+Both sequencers can hold up to 2048 event code -- time pairs.

 The Sequencers may be triggered from several sources including software triggering, triggering on a multiplexed counter output or AC mains voltage synchronization logic output.

-#### Uses for the sequencer
+##### Uses for the sequencer

 The event sequencers are typically used for sending out a precisely timed sequence of events, like an accelerator machine cycle.
-In this case, event codes that have been defined for different actions to be taken during the acceleration cycle are placed in the sequencer RAM together with the time interval (event address) between sending out the events.
+In this case, event codes that have been defined for different actions to be taken during the acceleration cycle are placed in the sequencer RAM together with the time interval between sending out the events.
 This is the most common use case for the sequencers.
 Typically the two sequencers are used in foreground/background combination, where the foreground sequencer is transmitting events, and the background sequencer can be prepared by software